We have access to

 Sarah has been running her Wealth Management Practice since 2008 from Ilkley in West Yorkshire.
-Sarah specialises in offering financial planning advice to retiring police officers, predominantly in Yorkshire and advises on all areas of financial planning including investing Commutation to generate tax free income, Protection and Inheritance Tax Planning.
+Sarah specialises in offering financial planning advice to retiring police officers, predominantly in Yorkshire and advises on all areas of financial planning including investment planning surrounding Commutation to generate tax efficient income, Protection and Inheritance Tax Planning.
 She has in-depth knowledge of the Police Pension and focuses on building long term relationships with her police clients & their families.
 She is also married to a serving police officer so understands the increasing demands of a career in the police force.

 Stuart has been with St. James’s Place for 3 years having previously worked within Commercial & Corporate Banking for the 14 years prior.
 Since joining St. James’s Place, Stuart has dealt with a number of retired and retiring police officers and covers most areas of Scotland giving financial advice to Police Officers and their families.
 Dealing with Police Officers is an integral part of Stuart’s business and he enjoys presenting at the retirement seminars as well as following up with the officers individually.

 Corporate Solutions Ltd, Partner Practice of St. James’s Place Wealth Management

 Rob has been in the advising in the wealth management sector for almost 30 years, and is both Chartered and Certified and is one of the few practices that has achieved the recognition of becoming a Chartered Practice.
-He focusses on “holistic planning” and creating Lifetime Cashflow solutions to enable clients to build wealth and enjoy this throughout their retirement and pass this down the family using Inheritance tax planning.
+He focusses on “holistic planning” and creating Lifetime Cashflow solutions to help clients to build wealth and enjoy this throughout their retirement and pass this down the family using Inheritance tax planning.
 Rob and the team pride themselves on the dedicated personal service they provide to all their clients including regular review meetings to ensure objectives are met.
 This provides clients with the peace of mind they require and the knowledge that they can look forward with confidence.